josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦁_Armoury_Quick_Tour/🦑_why_craken_is_necessary.md

 ---

 ## 🏮 Footer
-*🦑 Why the CRAKEN System Is Necessary* is a living node of the Polaris Protocol.
+*🦑 Why the C.R.A.K.E.N.
+System Is Necessary* is a living node of the Polaris Protocol.

 > 📡 Cross-references:
 >